-The COM422/485A Serial Communications card base address can be selected anywhere within an I/O address range 100-3FF hex (on an 8 byte boundary) in ATs (except 1F0 through 1F8) providing that the address does not overlap with other functions.
+The ICOM422/485 base address can be selected anywhere within an I/O address range 100-3FF hex (except 1F0 through 1F8) for AT's and 200 through 3FF for XT's, providing that the address does not overlap with other functions.
 If in doubt, refer to the table below for a list of standard address assignments.
-(Note: The primary and secondary binary synchronous communication ports are supported by the Operating System.)
-The base address locator program FINDBASE provided will assist you to select a base address that will avoid any problem.
+(The primary and secondary binary synchronous communication ports are supported by the Operating System.)
+The base address locator program FINDBASE provided on CD will assist you to select a base address that will avoid this conflict.